Last updated: November 30, 2022

 Burp Suite Enterprise Edition uses an SQL database to store data about configured sites and scans, the results of scans, and other configuration information.
 You can use one of the following options:

 - A bundled database that can be installed on the same machine as the Enterprise server and web server.
-This option can be used to support any scale of deployment provided you have sufficient disk space available.
+This option is suitable for a trial or evaluation.
+For production deployments we recommend that you use your own external database.

 - Your own external database.
 This option lets you utilize any existing database infrastructure that you have, including database backups, and is more appropriate for larger deployments.
 For information about specific database types and versions that are supported, please refer to the database specification.